-Argentina beat West Germany in the 1986 World Cup of Football.
-The victors had reached the finals thanks to an unexpected quarter-final victory over England thanks to a goal off the fist of striker Diego Maradona.
-The media have since labeled the controversial goal ‘the Hand of God’.
+Argentina beat West Germany to win the 1986 World Cup of Football.
+The victors triumphed in the quarter-finals thanks to a goal off the hand of striker Diego Maradona.
+The referees ignored England's protests over the obvious error in judgment to no avail and the media have since labeled the controversial goal ‘the Hand of God’

-Few people in the USA were aware of this infamous goal.
+Few people in the USA were aware of this infamous play.

 Soccer was a sport for foreigners.

 Our national pastime was baseball and that June the two best teams in the majors were the New York Mets and my beloved Boston Red Sox.
 The Damn Yankees boasted with a veteran lineup of Tommy John, Joe Niekro, Don Mattingly, Willie Randolph, Ken Griffey, and Rickey Henderson struggled to catch the surging Bosox, while sell-out crowds flocked to Shea Stadium to cheer on their beloved Mets.